Secure Anonymous Conferencing in Quantum Networks: Results

 Our approach to define the security of ACKA and fully-ACKA protocols starts from the identification of three properties that an ideal protocol is expected to satisfy.

 The first property that we require is integrity.
 At the beginning of an ACKA (fully-ACKA) protocol, the participants are not yet determined.
 Therefore, the first step of such protocols consists in running an identity designation (ID) sub-protocol.
 The ID sub-protocol determines the sender, notifies the receivers of their roles and, in the case of ACKA, notifies the receivers of the other participants' roles.
-A (fully-)ACKA protocol is integrous if its ID sub-protocol works perfectly, i.e., if either it correctly communicates the roles of sender and receivers, or it aborts for every party in the network\footnote{In a real protocol the ID sub-protocol might be faulty.
-For instance, two parties could be simultaneously designated as senders, or the designated receivers do not coincide with the ones intended by the sender or, in the case of ACKA, the receivers are not correctly informed about the other participants.}.
+A (fully-)ACKA protocol is integrous if its ID sub-protocol works perfectly, i.e., if either it correctly communicates the roles of sender and receivers, or it aborts for every party in the network.

 Conditioned on the fact that the ID sub-protocol does not abort and correctly assigns the identities, we require the (fully-)ACKA protocol to be CKA-secure.
 That is, either it outputs the same random conference key for every participant, uncorrelated from any information held by the non-participants and Eve, or it aborts from the point of view of the participants.